rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/Monthly Logs.md

 ---
 created: 2024-10-05T20:08
-updated: 2024-11-18T20:18
+updated: 2024-12-03T14:45
 ---
 👋 Welcome to my monthly log!
 This is a space that serves as a way to keep track of and document what I do and experience throughout the year.

-Here, I’ll share updates on my projects, the books I’m reading, my university journey, and everything I feel comfortable sharing with you.
+Here, I’ll update on my projects, the books I’m reading, my university journey, and everything I feel comfortable sharing with you.

 >**See all the logs:** [[#📦 Log Archive]]